Lane Tanner: Personal life and education

 Tanner grew up in Kelseyville, California.
 She graduated from San Jose State University with a degree in chemistry in 1976.
 After graduating, she started working in the air pollution industry.
 One winter she worked in Glendive, Montana.
 After Glendive, she quit her job and moved back to Kelseyville.
 Tanner was married to the owner of The Hitching Post.
 Tanner is now married to winemaker Ariki Hill.

 Career

-In 1980, Tanner started working as on the bottling department, putting wine labels on bottles, at Konocti Winery in Kelseyville.
+In 1980, Tanner started working in the bottling department, putting wine labels on bottles, at Konocti Winery in Kelseyville.
 When the winery learned that she had studied chemistry she became a lab technician.
 She worked there for one year and worked with Andre Tchelistcheff.
 She was suggested by Tchelistcheff for a job at Firestone Winery.
 She joined Firestone in 1981 as a winemaker.
-At Firestone she was able to improve her skills at wine tasting and in 1984 she started her on consulting firm.
+At Firestone she was able to improve her skills in wine tasting and in 1984 she started her on consulting firm.
 Her first client was making wine for The Hitching Post.
 She was one of the first winemakers to use Pinot grapes from Bien Nacido Vineyard.
 In late 2010 she retired from the wine industry.
 In 2012, Tanner was named winemaker for Sierra Madre Vineyard.
 At Sierra Madre, she makes Pinot noir, Chardonnay and Pinot blanc wines.